romach/Knowledge-base/docs/javascript/data-types.md

 **How many data types JavaScript has got?**

-- JavaScript has 7 types: 6 primitive and `object`
+- JavaScript has 8 types: 7 primitive and `object`

 **Why `typeof null` is `"object"`?**